 - Made with Coffee – There is actually coffee in this coffee cake.
 We use instant coffee to flavor the mocha streusel.

 - Moist – The more gluten free recipes I make, the more I find the almond flour blend naturally yields a moist cake.
+Just like it does in the gluten free almond coffee cake.
 But for extra measure, milk and sour cream keep the cake moist beyond the day it is baked.

 - Layers of Flavor – There are 3 components to this coffee cake recipe that impart flavor in every bite: the cake itself, the chocolate sugar center, and the mocha streusel on top.